 can also be used to add a class for audit.
 You will need to write *AUDIT* across the top of the add/drop form, have the form signed by your adviser, and the form brought to the Office of the Registrar for processing.

 Adjustments (add/drops) to schedules are approved and processed by the faculty adviser.
 Adding a course, dropping a course, or changing from one section of the same course constitutes a change of schedule.
 Students may not add a course or change sections after the sixth class day of the semester without also receiving written permission from the instructor.
 If schedule changes are not handled within the stated time limits, students are subject to receive a failing grade in the courses for which they are officially enrolled.
 Students will not receive credit for courses attended without official registration.

-The add/drop form should be used to make any schedule changes.
+should be used to make any schedule changes.
 If you wish to add a class after the sixth class day, you will need your adviser's and the faculty member's signature to be added into the class.
 This type of add can only be processed within the Office of the Registrar.

 The usual course load at The University of Findlay is 15 to 16 credit hours per semester.
 Twelve or more credit hours per semester is considered full- time by the University for certain purposes such as housing regulations and financial aid.
 If concerned about eligibility for participation in varsity athletics or financial aid programs, students should consult with the athletic director or the director of financial aid, respectively.